jfmaeck/uicc/README.md

 ### No Javascript

-This Styleguide compiles to CSS only, **no Javascript**.
-This is a deliberate decision to make the Styleguide as framework agnostic as possible.
+This UI Pattern Toolkit compiles to CSS only, **no Javascript**.
+This is a deliberate decision to make the UI Patterns as framework agnostic as possible.

 Having the visual preview as well as the example markup at hand, it should be quite easy to implement the dynamic parts in the framework of your choosing.
 Let it be **Angular, React, Ember, Backbone, jQuery or vanilla JS**.
 Mostly it will be a matter of adding or removing a css class.